 North Carolina recovers Medicaid medical assistance from the estates of recipients who were 55 or older when they received it, and from recipients of any age who were institutionalized and could not reasonably be expected to return home.
-The state does not place liens on a living recipient's home.
+The state does not place liens on the property, and it waives recovery entirely when the estate holds less than $50,000 in assets or the Medicaid claim is under $10,000.

 Administering agency